enmanuelduran/enmascript/content/articles/2018-10-12-the-power-of-dynamic-imports-in-javascript-and-react.md

 ---
 date: '2018-10-12T17:12:33.962Z'
 title: 'The power of dynamic imports in Javascript and React'
-summary: "Dynamic imports are a very powerful feature, in this article I'll walk you through some of the most important concepts and practices."
+summary: "Dynamic imports are a very powerful feature, in this article I'll walk you through some of the most important concepts and practices..."
 series: ['React', 'Performance', 'Javascript']
 featuredImage: '2018-10-12-dynamic-imports.png'
 reddit: 'https://www.reddit.com/r/javascript/comments/atyzzo/a_simple_example_on_how_to_use_dynamic_imports/'